-As we are on our Heroes at Home Financial Event tour (at 17 bases in 5 countries) we often talk about how to follow through on our good intentions when it comes to money matters.
+As we were our Heroes at Home Financial Event tour (at 45 bases in 5 countries) we often talked about how to follow through on our good intentions when it comes to money matters.
 The best way to do this is to have a regular money workout with an accountability partner.

 A great example of this is these Newlyweds, who just finished their first Sixty Minute Money Workout and they loved it!

 They did the “Money Personality” workout and discovered what personality each of them has and how they relate to money.

 The number one reason marriages fail is because of arguments about money so if you can learn how to have a good workout, then you can get fiscally fit.
 You don’t have to be married either, you can have a “money buddy” just as you have a workout partner to help spot you when it comes to lifting weights or kicking it in cross fit.

 But it begins with setting proper boundaries, so you can learn to get along and not digress into arguments.
 This is the same technique I shared on Nightline as I coached a couple on how to fight fair.

 First of all, people need to understand that you don’t have to be a couple in order to do the workout.
 You can do it by yourself, or with a trusted friend, or even a family member who isn’t your spouse if you are single.
 But whoever you do the workout with, it’s important to set some boundaries to prepare:

 • no interrupting your workout partner when they are talking